chronicleFonzie/mini-order/README.md

 ng serve --host 0.0.0.0 --port 4200
 ```

+## TO AVOID CORS ISSUE RUN Locally..not over the network.

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

 ## Code scaffolding